 The Hafnia group began in a small fishing village on the shores of the South China Sea.

-There, Bjørn Nørgaard, Sigurdur Gudmundsson, Bård Breivik, Björn Roth, Chen Wengling, Stevens Vaughn and Rodney Cone, discovered in themselves a desire to explore not only the life of art but the art of life.
-In a village inundated by goats determined to squat in the way of paths and in porticoes, that found their repose in the delicately balanced moods of Ming Dynasty temples, a united collective of post-Fluxus and international artists unexpectedly emerged.
+There, Bjørn Nørgaard, Sigurdur Gudmundsson, Bård Breivik, Björn Roth, Chen Wengling, Stevens Vaughn and Rodney Cone, discovered a desire to explore not only the life of art but the art of life.
+In a village inundated by goats determined to squat in the way of paths and in porticoes, that found their repose in the delicately balanced moods of Ming Dynasty temples, a collective of post-Fluxus and international artists unexpectedly emerged.

 In the 1990s, the Hafnia group journeyed to the historic island city of Gulangyu, Xiamen, China, homing themselves in an historical Art Deco building that overlooked the sea.